Kate Miner (actress)

-Kate Miner (born September 7, 1984), also known as Kate Lang Johnson, is an American actress.
+Kate Miner, also known as Kate Lang Johnson, is an American actress.
 Notable film credits include Fifty Shades of Black, The Campaign, Fired Up, Behind the Mask: The Rise of Leslie Vernon, and A Leading Man.

-Miner is a main cast member in seasons nine to eleven of the American series Shameless as Phillip Gallagher’s love interest.
+Miner is a main cast member in seasons nine to eleven of the American series Shameless as Phillip Gallagher's love interest.
 She was a lead actor in the NBC miniseries Persons Unknown and on season three of the series Necessary Roughness.
 She also had leading roles in the ABC Family pilot Phys.
 Ed and the NBC pilot Holding Patterns. though neither show was picked up into a series.

 Career

 Acting

 Miner is known for her roles on Showtime's Shameless (seasons 9–11), USA Network's Necessary Roughness and NBC's Persons Unknown in addition to playing Will Ferrell's mistress in the 2012 comedy film The Campaign and Marlon Wayans' assistant in the 2016 comedy spoof Fifty Shades of Black.

 She has guest starred or recurred on Grey's Anatomy, Disjointed, Two and a Half Men, Scandal, CSI: NY, The Deep End, Boston Public, Malcolm in the Middle, Drake & Josh, CSI: Miami, Quintuplets, Summerland, Ugly Betty, ER, Life, Hellcats, and Secret Girlfriend.
 Additional film credits include Fired Up, A Leading Man, Street and the indie horror flick Behind the Mask: The Rise of Leslie Vernon.